Medical Exam Instructions

 During the medical exam

 You will need three (3) appointments to complete the medical exam process, so please contact one of our approved doctors right away.
 The full examination includes a medical history review, physical examination, and depending on the age, a chest X-ray, gonorrhea test, and blood tests.
 Tuberculosis (TB) testing is required for all applicants two years of age and older.
 Be prepared to discuss your medical history, medications you are taking, and current treatments you are undergoing.
-Information on general medical requirements for U.S. immigrants is available here.
+Information on general medical requirements for U.S. immigrants is available from the Centers for Disease Control and Prevention.

 Step 1: Schedule a medical consultation appointment